,

 Maitake means “dancing mushroom” in Japanese and has always been attributed to the feeling of joy.

-In Japan, it can grow to a weight of 44 pounds, this giant mushroom owning the title of “King of Mushrooms.”
-Maitake is one of the most widely used mushrooms in Asian cuisine.
+In Japan, it can grow to a weight of 44 pounds, this giant mushroom owns the title of “King of Mushrooms.”
+Maitake is one of the most widely used mushrooms in Asian cuisine but also in gourmet food.

 Maitake mushrooms can be eaten alone as food but can also be used as a miracle supplement for various ailments.
 The active substance in Maitake is called beta-glucan.
-It strengthens the immune system, fights colds, flu, and even cancer.
+It strengthens the immune system and fights colds, flu, and even cancer.

 How much do Maitake mushrooms cost?

+Fresh maitake mushrooms typically cost somewhere between $18 and $27 per pound, depending on where you purchase them from and how large your order is.
+An ounce-sized package purchased online will usually run about $7 or more.
 Maitake mushrooms are one of the few species that can be found fresh.
-Fresh maitakes typically cost somewhere between $18 and $27 per pound, depending on where you purchase them from and how large your order is.
-An ounce-sized package purchased online will usually run about $7 or more.

 You can buy a 16-ounce bag of Maitake Mushrooms from a gourmet grocery store or online for $28 to $45.